the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 To allow these educational offers to be easier brought to the scientists, the Helmholtz Information and Data Science Academy (HIDA) [@HIDA] sustains a large network within the Helmholtz Association and beyond with a strong focus on graduate schools.
 Further RSE training offers within the Helmholtz context are provided by the Helmholtz-AI [@HAI] and Helmholtz-Imaging [@HImaging] platforms as well as the Helmholtz Metadata Collaboration plaftorm [@HMC].

+#### SureSoft
+Suresoft [@SURESOFTLink] is a DFG funded project at TU Braunschweig and FAU Erlangen-Nürnberg fostering the sustainability of research software by helping researchers adopt practices and tools from the software engineering community [@SURESOFT2022].
+In addition to regular workshops, the knowledge hub  provides additional guidelines, principles and teaching material.

 #### Open Source Resources
 Due to the ever-evolving nature of skills and infrastructure in the RSE field, training material is often version-controlled, so that trainers can update it